The Vulcan Vent: The Vent that Protects.

 Can I paint the Vulcan Vents?

+Yes.
 You can paint the Vulcan Vents.
-The intumescent coating can be painted over and still function perfectly.
-In many applications it is used as a base coat for fire protection of walls.
-We only caution not to spray so much paint as to clog the mesh on the back side of the vent.
-If using a sprayer, spray at a 45 deg angle to the face of the vent in short bursts while moving the sprayer over the vent.
+The screen and intumescent coating can be painted over and still function perfectly.
+We only caution not to spray so much paint as to clog the mesh.

 Which side of the Vulcan Vent faces into the attic or crawl space?

-The finer mesh side ALWAYS faces to the attic side or crawl space side.
+The finer mesh side faces to the attic side or crawl space side.

 At what temperature does the vent close?

-The vent closes when it reaches about 300 degrees C. Once it reaches the critical temperature the closure is very fast.
+The vent closes when the sustained temperature of the intumescent matrix reaches about 300 degrees C. Once it reaches the critical temperature the closure is very fast.